What Is Scoliosis?

 Scoliosis may cause the head to appear off centre or one hip or shoulder to be higher than the opposite side.
 You may have a more obvious curve on one side of the rib cage on your back from twisting of the vertebrae and ribs.

 If the scoliosis is more severe, it can make it more difficult for the heart and lungs to work properly.
 This can cause shortness of breath and chest pain.

 In most cases, scoliosis is not painful, but there are certain types of scoliosis than can cause back pain.
 Additionally, there are other causes of back pain, which your doctor will want to look for as well.

 Management of scoliosis is based on the severity of the curve and the chances of the curve getting worse.
 Certain types of scoliosis have a greater chance of getting worse, so the type of scoliosis also helps to determine the proper treatment.

 There are three main categories of treatment: observation, bracing, and surgery.

-Non operative treatment including physical therapy, exercises, and gentle chiropractic can help relieve these symptoms in some cases.
+Non operative treatment including physical therapy, exercises, and gentle Osteopathic treatment can help relieve these symptoms in some cases.